Investment rationale

 • Aligned stakeholder incentives to create reinforcing network effects

-We didn’t need more ambition — we needed clarity on what to scale and how.
+The challenge wasn't ambition — it was clarity on what to scale and how

 • OEM partnerships enabling connectivity at manufacturing